1921–1928 Newport, Kentucky steel strike: Troops arrive

 "...As there has never been any need of state troops in our city, and I think they are the real menace toward the peace of our community, I am not in accord with the using of our police force in connection with your state troops..."

 That day the Kentucky Legislature also was debating a bill to require phone companies give a list of all unlisted phone numbers to police.
 The Kentucky Post wrote there had been considerable bickering about the phone situation in Newport, and Judge Manson, who drafted the bill, argued "The only complaint against the measure will come from the lawless element who now hide behind the unlisted phone."

-According the Industrial Worker, reporting on January 14, in response to the constant firing strikers had constructed blockhouses near their pickets and coated them with sheet iron to protect them from stray bullets.
+According to the Industrial Worker, reporting on January 14, in response to the constant firing strikers had constructed blockhouses near their pickets and coated them with sheet iron to protect them from stray bullets.
 In addition the paper reported strikebreakers were largely being driven in from nearby Cincinnati.

 On January 14, Col. Denhardt returned to Newport after being away at their hometown, Bowling Green.
 Two days later The Kentucky Post called for Governor Morrow, in the face of his announced personal visit to Newport, to force state arbitration of the strike.
 The next day, Gov. Morrow arrived in Newport and held a closed session at the courthouse with union officials, company officials, and three representatives of the public in hopes of resolving the strike.
 Those three representatives being Milton Marx a Monmouth-St merchant, Reverend E. R. Overley and Reverend M. J. Lieck.
 Morrow said should no settlement be reached that day, he would return 2 days later, since he had to be in Frankfort on the 18th.
 No settlement occurred and neither side was in favor of arbitration.
 During this union official Tighe said to Morrow, that if the company recognized the union the strike could be settled in minutes.
 The meeting on January 19 also did not settle the strike.